 - 7.1.3 The audit has been carried out by a visual examination from public roads and paths.
 The audit is not a detailed assessment of each individual building.
 It should not be assumed that the omission of any information is an indication that a feature or building is not important.
+The audit provides information as to the state of the buildings in the locality at the time of the review conducted in 2021.
+The ascribed values do not supersede any requirements set out in the NPPF or national guidance in relation to heritage assets.
 A detailed assessment of significance specific to a building or site within the Conservation Area should always be carried out prior to proposing any change. - 7.1.4 A full gazetteer of the listed, locally listed and positive buildings is located in Appendix A